Horlawhumy-dev/djangoheroku/index.md

 $ ls
     account/  manage.py*  requirements.txt  studentprofile/  students/  templates/
 ```
-Yes!
-We have made the template.
-Now let us connect it to the project by going into the `settings.py` and do this below.
-Inside the directory under `TEMPLATES`, kindly paste this below in it.
+Now let us connect it to the project by going into the `settings.py`.
+Inside the directory under `TEMPLATES`, kindly paste this below.

 ```
     os.path.join(BASE_DIR, 'templates'